dartmouth-cs52/dartmouth-cs52.github.io/assignments/sa/starterpack/index.md

 module.exports = {
   mode: env,
-  entry: ['babel-polyfill', './src'], // this is where our app lives
+  entry: ['./src'], // this is where our app lives
   devtool: 'source-map', // this enables debugging with source in chrome devtools
   module: {
     rules: [